pokeypokeypokey/RoboND-Perception-Project/README.md

 #### 2. Collision cloud.
 To aid motion planning, a point cloud describing all obstacles is published to `"/pr2/3d_map/points"`.
 While the robot is looking around, the table cloud is accumulated.

+![params][coll_l]

 When an object is selected for pickup, all other objects are added to the collision cloud.

+![params][coll_o]

 #### 3. Pick/Place Request
 Objects are matched with pick/place requests.
 A service request is generated which includes the object name, the arm to use, the object's location and where to drop the object.

 The object's location is calculated as the centroid of the associated point cloud.

+![params][pickplace_r]

 The drop location is somewhere above the dropbox described by the pick/place request, with minor variations between objects to stop them falling right on top of each other.

+![params][pickplace_d]

+![params][pickplace_s]

+Once all objects in the requests are accounted for, we raise the roof.

+![params][fin]